rest-for-physics/axionlib/scripts/pipeline/magneticField/boundary/README.md

 To perform the test just execute the command `restRoot -b -q Boundaries_test_interactive.C`.

+There is also a non-interactive version of this test `Boundaries_test.C` with four predefined inputs suitable to launch the test as a part of the gitlab pipeline chain.

 ### Description of the magnetic field volume used in this test

 The magntic field volume consists of two identical regions placed one behind the other along the z-direction which is aligned with the axis of the magnet bore.
 Each region has dimensions: